On this page:

 I scrambled over the stone wall and immediately found some Byers graves.
 A couple were highly ornate and substantial, particularly that erected by James Byers of Derrylaghan House in loving memory of his father William Byers of Cornacrove House (Grave No.4 in my PDF listing below).

 Sadly there was much evidence of vandalism, though some of this may have been caused by falling tree branches.
 The place is gradually going to rack and ruin.
 There were also some graves in the name of Morrow.
+The details from the stones which I could decipher are listed in the PDF.

 Above: Grave No.5 (see PDF listing)